b-qt/b-qt/README.md

   * Data Engineering
   * UI and Front-End Developement
   * WebGl 🤔and 3D Modelling and Design

+Outside of my Data Science and Developement projects, I enjoy:
+  - Hikes and Heights 🥾 📸
+  - Novels 📖 and Movies 🎞️
+  - Art 🖋️🎊
+  - Snorkeling and Surfing 🌊

 You can look at my [tableau projects here](https://public.tableau.com/profile/quinsy.brenda#!/).
 ... and my projects on [observable here](https://observablehq.com/@lagom-qb).